Maryland Labor Laws Guide

 According to Maryland’s anti-harassment training laws, all public employees should undergo 2 hours of sexual harassment prevention training within 6 months of employment.

-After the first training, employees should take another 2-hour session every two years.
+After the first training, employees should take another 2-hour session every 2 years.

 COBRA laws